DimitrisParaskevopoulos/Docker-Flask-ML-Postgre-Sqlite/README.md

 - 🌍 Production-ready foundation

 🤝 **Contribution:**
 Contributions are welcome!
-Feel free to open issues, submit pull requests, or suggest improvements, especially for machine learning and MLops parts.
+Feel free to open issues, submit pull requests, or suggest improvements, especially for machine learning and MLOps parts.
 Let's build this project together.

 ## Table of Contents